 Today, at Ramazan's, we savoured the most local version possible, a panorama of what the Arykanda Valley can produce.
 On our image, you see most of today's delights: a zesty salad of tomatoes and fresh greens, the fried garden potatoes that are our hosts' pride, vine leaves with a stuffing of rice and herbs, bulgur wheat with fresh yoghurt, and the pièce de résistance - aubergine (eggplant) stuffed with a mixture of rice, very local goat meat and more herbs.
 There were also stuffed tomatoes, but they escaped my camera!
 We enjoyed all this sitting under vines and chatting away, right next to the garden where most of what we ate had been grown.
 What a wonderful way to experience a place and to understand its potential...

-Tomorrow, we have a long crossing before we can tell more stories.
+Tomorrow, we have a wonderful voyage before we can tell more stories.